srs328/ms_mri/README.md

 - In `hemond_data.py` in `HaemondData.find_scan`, consider raising a Warning instead of an Exception if a scan is not found for a subid/ses.
 This will make sense when the program is more complete and things are ready to run

+- Issue is that hemond data have slightly different shape in one axis where as the data going into the monai network are all uniform in shape.
+Need to crop data
+- Also need to modify the network to not expect four dimensional stacked images

 ## Brats Data

 - [MONAI Tutorials](https://github.com/Project-MONAI/tutorials)